Rajpratik71/linux-manPages/alsaloop.md

                 3 or playshift  - use driver for the playback device (if supported) to compensate
                                   the rate shift
-                4 or samplerate - use samplerate library to  do  rate  resam‐ pling
-                5 or auto       - automatically selects the best method in this order: captshift, playshift,
+                4 or samplerate - use samplerate library to do rate resampling 5 or auto       - automatically selects the best method in this order: captshift, playshift,
                                   samplerate, simple

        -T <num> | --thread=<num>

               Thread number (-1 means create a unique thread).
 All jobs with same thread numbers are run within one thread.

        -m <mixid> | --mixer=<midid>

               Redirect mixer control from the playback card to the capture card.
 Format of mixid is SRCID(PLAYBACK)[@DSTID(PLAYBACK)]:

                 "name='Master Playback Switch'@name='Another Switch'"
                 "name='PCM Playback Volume'"